-What is articulation?
+What is dual credit?

-Articulation is taking college-equivalent courses while in high school.
-Some Fort Atkinson High School departments have Articulation Agreements with Madison College (MATC) and Waukesha County Technical College (WCTC), Gateway, Milwaukee Area - MATC, and UW-Madison.
+Dual Credit courses are college-equivalent courses that are taken in high school.
+Some Fort Atkinson High School departments have Dual Credit Agreements with Madison College and Waukesha County Technical College (WCTC).
 These agreements entitle you to earn college credit while in high school AT NO COST TO YOU.
-This means that while you are in high school, you can begin a vocational or technical program that leads to a one-year or a two-year MATC or WCTC certification.
-These courses are designated as "DC" (dual credit) and must be taken as a Junior or Senior in order to receive the dual credit.
+This means that while you are in high school, you can begin a college program and earn college credits by taking dual credit courses offered at Fort Atkinson High School.
+These courses are designated as "DC" (dual credit) in this Program of Studies and on transcripts.